Tomb of Yanzi

-Yanzi's Tomb was established in the early Western Han Dynasty for the first time.
+The tomb of Yanzi was established in the early Western Han dynasty for the first time.
 The tomb was enhanced over many generations.
 The entrance of the tomb faces North Gate Street.
 The ramp extends to the hillside which reaches 142 m.
 Chinese culture suggests that placing a tomb on a hillside increases its Feng Shui.
 There are three arches all with plaques and each arch has a pair of couplets.
 The ramp has three pavilions.
 The burial mound is about 1.6 m high and 3.5 m in diameter.
-Two tombstones one of Qing Dynasty and another of Ming Dynasty commemorate the tomb.
+Two tombstones, one of the Qing dynasty and another of the Ming dynasty, commemorate the tomb.

-Yanzi's Tomb was given protection as a provincial cultural treasure in October 1956.
+The tomb was given protection as a provincial cultural treasure in October 1956.